r-owen/toika_loom_server/docs/index.md

 The software can't see that anything has changed until the next time the loom asks for a pick (i.e. when you press the pedal).

-To have the loom control weaving direction, start the loom server with extra command-line argument `--weave-direction loom`.
-To have software control weaving direction, omit this, or specify `--weave-direction software`.
+To have the loom control weaving direction, start the loom server with extra command-line argument `--direction-control loom`.
+To have software control weaving direction, omit this, or specify `--direction-control software`.

 ## The Software